SrimanTetali/Mastering-LLMs/Day 1/part1.md

 actually conclude anything from a single sentence.
-But after analyzing trillions of sentences, it could learn enough to predict how to logically finish an incomplete sentence, or even generate its own sentences.

-LLMs are built on neural networks, like the human brain.
+But after analyzing trillions of sentences, it could learn enough to predict how to logically finish an incomplete sentence, or even generate its own sentences.LLMs are built on neural networks, like the human brain.
 These networks are made of interconnected nodes that communicate with each other.
 They have layers, including an input and output layer, and they pass information when their outputs reach a certain level.